chameleon10712/notes/Django/Model.rst

 - Change your models (in ``models.py``).

-- Run the following code to create migrations for those changes
+- Run

   .. code:: sh

     python manage.py makemigrations

-- Run the following code to apply those changes to the database.
+    # to create migrations for those changes

+- Run

   .. code:: sh

     python manage.py migrate

+    # to apply those changes to the database.